Connect with others who understand.

 How Common Is Hemophilia B?

-The 2020 study compared the prevalence (number of affected people) of hemophilia among Hispanic, Black, and non-Hispanic white males in the U.S. The study didn’t specify whether hemophilia B was more or less prevalent in certain groups compared to hemophilia A.
+The 2020 study compared the overall prevalence (number of people affected) of hemophilia among Hispanic, Black, and non-Hispanic white males in the U.S. The study didn’t state whether hemophilia B, specifically, was more or less prevalent within these groups.

-• 15.1 per 100,000 for non-Hispanic white U.S. males
+• 15.1 per 100,000 for white males

-• 12.4 per 100,000 for Black U.S. males
+• 12.4 per 100,000 for Black males

 • 12.4 per 100,000 for Hispanic males

-The study suggests race and ethnicity may play a role in the prevalence of hemophilia.
 However, citing this study, The Coalition for Hemophilia posted, “As far as we know, the incidence of hemophilia is the same regardless of race or ethnicity.
 That is, everyone has the same chance of being born with hemophilia.
 The difference comes from the risk of death for the group.
 Blacks and Hispanics tend to live shorter lives than whites in the United States.”

-Hemophilia B is more common in males because it involves sex-linked recessive inheritance.
-The harmful change (mutation) in the factor IX gene — called the F9 mutation — is located on the X chromosome, which males inherit only from their mother and females inherit from both parents.
+The harmful mutation (change) in the factor IX gene — called the F9 mutation — is located on the X chromosome.
+Biological males inherit only one X chromosome from their mother, while biological females inherit one from each parent.

 When Does Hemophilia B Usually Develop?